-Indian tribal festival in Madhya Pradesh consists of varied mood and modes, making the whole affair a happy and enchanting one.
-Some of the legendary tribal festivals in Madhya Pradesh include Madai festival, Bhagoriya festival, the tribal dusshera of Bastar, the religious festival of Karma, festival of Nagaji.
+Tribal festivals in Madhya Pradesh consist of varied mood and modes, making the whole affair a happy and enchanting one.
+Some of the legendary tribal festivals in Madhya Pradesh include Madai festival, Bhagoriya festival, the tribal Dussehra of Bastar, the religious festival of Karma, festival of Nagaji.
 Musical and dancing festivals of this central Indian state include heavy and intoxicated episodes, with the sounding of drums, flutes, tables, ghungroos.
 The Gonds, the Bhils and several other tribes occupy centre-stage.
 The interesting factor that can be observed here is that, the above-mentioned tribal festivals from Madhya Pradesh are also enjoyably celebrated in Chhattisgarh as well.

-Lakshwadeep Islands has its own version of tribal festival in India, with its predominating Muslim population.
-The Islamic occasions of Id-Ul-Fitr, Bakr-Id, Milad-Ul-Nabi and Muharram are celebrated receive a tribal fresh look in the hands of such island-ish population.
-The far-off north-eastern state of Nagaland with their umpteen list of tribes varying in everyday life, celebrate festive occasions on several days and dates.
-Some of them include, the Mimkut festival by Kuki tribe, the Sekrenyi festival by Angami tribe, the Tsukhenyi festival by Chakasang tribe, the Aoling festival by Konayak tribe, the Monyu festival by Phom tribe, the Moatsu festival by Ao tribe, the Miu festival by Khaimggan tribe, the Tulini festival by Sema tribe, the Nyanyulum festival by Chang tribe, the Nazu festival by Pochury tribe, the Metemneo festival by Yimchunger tribe, the Amongmong festival by Sangtam tribe, the Tokhuemong festival by Lotha tribe, the Ngada festival by Rengma tribe, the renowned Hornbill festival by every Naga tribe and the Nga-Ngai festival by Zeliang tribe.
+The states of Nagaland and Mizoram with its long list of tribes varying in lifestyle, celebrate festive occasions on several days and dates.
+Some of them include, the Mim kut festival by Kuki tribe, the Sekrenyi festival by Angami tribe, the Tsukhenyi festival by Chakasang tribe, the Aoling festival by Konayak tribe, the Monyu festival by Phom tribe, the Moatsu festival by Ao Naga tribe, the Miu festival by Khaimggan tribe, the Tulini festival by Sema Naga tribe, the Nyanyulum festival by Chang tribe, the Nazu festival by Pochury tribe, the Metemneo festival by Yimchunger tribe, the Amongmong festival by Sangtam tribe, the Tokhuemong festival by Lotha tribe, the Ngada festival by Rengma tribe, the renowned Hornbill festival by every Naga tribe and the Nga-Ngai festival by Zeliang tribe.

 Tribal festivals of Andhra Pradesh have their own vitality and charm when the various Indian tribal festivals are viewed.
 The Banjaras of Andhra Pradesh celebrate Holi with a great spirit of fun and enjoyment playing pranks and staging mock-fights.
-A remarkable ceremony is the dhund ritual for all male off-springs born in that year which comprises honouring the god of love Kama and the Holika deity.
+A remarkable ceremony is the Dhund ritual for all male off-springs born in that year which comprises honouring the god of love 'Kama' and the Holika deity.
 Another tribal festival in Andhra Pradesh is the Samakka festival celebrated every two years in February at Medaram by the Koya and Waddar tribes people.
 Observed in the memory of the Koya queen Samakka who died fighting the Kakatiyas of Warangal, the festival is an opportunity for tribes from all over Andhra Pradesh, Orissa, Madhya Pradesh and Maharashtra to gather together.
+Lakshwadeep Islands has its own version of tribal festival in India, with its predominating Muslim population.
+The Islamic occasions of Eid Ul Fitr, Bakr-Id, Milad-Ul-Nabi and Muharram are celebrated which receive a tribal fresh look in the hands of such island-ish population.

 Rajasthan is exceedingly well-known and forever admired for its enormous and colossal beauties, with the legendary tribals celebrating festivals in their own manner.
 Amongst the several observed, tribal festival in India reaches high-flying heights with the Baneshwar fair of the Bhil tribe in Rajasthan.